Greta oto: Lekking

-In order to attract females, male butterflies form leks, or large gatherings where males compete for mates.
-They gather in shaded areas of the rainforest and competitively display themselves in order to attract mates.

-Pheromones

-Male glasswing butterflies release pheromones during lekking in order to attract females.
-The pheromones produced are derived from pyrrolizidine alkaloids that the butterflies obtain through their diet of plants of the family Asteraceae.
+To attract females, male butterflies form leks, or large gatherings, where males compete for mates.
+They gather in shaded areas of the rainforest and competitively display themselves to attract mates.
+Male glasswing butterflies also release pheromones during lekking to attract females.
+The pheromones produced are derived from pyrrolizidine alkaloids that the butterflies obtain through their diet of plants of the Asteraceae.
 The alkaloids are then converted to pheromones through the formation of a pyrrole ring, followed by ester cleavage and oxidation.
-Additionally, since the process by which the pheromone is produced is not only formed by butterflies and moths themselves, but also derived from plants, as with the glasswing butterfly, it is unlikely that the pheromone is used to distinguish between species.
+Additionally, since the process by which the pheromone is produced is not only formed by butterflies and moths themselves, but also derived from plants, as with the glasswing butterfly, the pheromone is unlikely to be used to distinguish between species.

 Physiology

 Wings

-The transparency of Greta oto’s wings results from the combination of several properties: wing material has a low absorption of visible light, there is low scattering of the light that passes through the wings, and there is low reflection of the light impinging on the wing's surface.
-The latter occurs for a broad range of incident wavelengths, covering the entire visible spectrum, and all incidence angles.
-This broadband and omnidirectional anti-reflection property originates from nanopillars standing on the wing's surface which ensures a gradient of refractive index between the incident medium, air, and the wing's membrane.
-These nanopillars, non-periodically arranged on the wing's surface, possess a high aspect ratio (defined as height divided by radius), where the radii are below the wavelengths of the visible light.
-Additionally, they feature a random height and width distribution, which is directly responsible for the smooth refractive index gradient and thereby for the broadband and omnidirectional anti-reflection properties.
+Wing transparency in Greta oto results from the combination of several properties; low absorption of visible light, low scattering of the light that passes through the wings, and low reflection of the light impinging on the wing's surface occurs.
+The last occurs for a broad range of incident wavelengths, covering the entire visible spectrum, and all incidence angles.
+This broadband and omnidirectional antireflection property originates from nanopillars standing on the wing's surface, which ensures a gradient of refractive indices between the incident medium, air, and the wing's membrane.
+These nanopillars, seemingly randomly arranged on the wing's surface, possess a high aspect ratio (defined as height divided by radius), where the radii are below the wavelengths of the visible light.
+Additionally, they feature a random height and width distribution, which is directly responsible for the smooth refractive index gradient, thereby giving the broadband and omnidirectional antireflection properties.
 These properties are further improved by the presence of pedestals at the base of the nanopillars.
 Additionally, the structure of the nanopillars allows for the wings to have a low roughness factor because of its tiny hair-like microtrichia features.
 This was experimentally tested through water droplet adhesion to the wings.
 Basically, it reflects light and is transparent because of nanopillars that make up the wing.
+The nanopillars help the butterflies stay hidden from any predators by reflecting light and being able to blend in with any of its surroundings.
+Due to the unproportinate size of the wings it renders it nonvisible when viewed in certain angles Binetti, V. R., Schiffman, J. D., Leaffer, O. D., Spanier, J. E., & Schauer, C. L. (2009).

 Conservation

-The following national parks of Costa Rica currently feature the glasswing butterfly and are working on their conservation: Guanacaste National Park, Rincón de la Vieja National Park, Monteverde Cloud Forest Reserve, Palo Verde National Park, Carara National Park, Poás Volcano National Park, La Selva Reserve and Biological Station, Juan Castro Blanco National Park, Irazú Volcano National Park, Chirripó National Park, and La Amistad International Park.
+These parks and reserves in Costa Rica currently feature the glasswing butterfly and are working on their conservation: Guanacaste National Park, Rincón de la Vieja National Park, Monteverde Cloud Forest Reserve, Palo Verde National Park, Carara National Park, Poás Volcano National Park, La Selva Reserve and Biological Station, Juan Castro Blanco National Park, Irazú Volcano National Park, Chirripó National Park, and La Amistad International Park.